Dean (education): Britain and Ireland

-In collegiate universities such as Oxford and Cambridge, each college may have a dean who is responsible for discipline.
-An interview with the dean as a result of misbehaviour is referred to as a being deaned.
 The dean may also, or instead, be responsible for the running of the college chapel.
 At Queens' College, Cambridge, and Jesus College, Cambridge, for example, the posts of Dean of College and Dean of Chapel are separate; likewise at Trinity College Dublin, the posts of senior and junior deans (charged with the discipline of junior and senior members respectively) are distinct from the deans of residence (who organise worship in the college chapel).
 At Magdalen College, Oxford the chaplain is referred to as the Dean of Divinity, and is separate from the Discipline Dean and the Welfare Dean.
 At Oxford the dean of the cathedral is the head of Christ Church.

-Durham University has executive deans of the four faculties (including Durham University Business School).
-The head of department at Durham Law School is also titled dean.

 The dean of King's College London is an unusual role among British universities, in that the dean is an ordained minister, responsible for overseeing the spiritual development and welfare of all students and staff, as well as fostering vocations among the worshiping community.

-Each of the colleges of the University of Lancaster has a dean in charge of student discipline.